Field notes from writing stories that make tomorrow feel a little more buildable.

 1. Behind-the-scenes reflections on the craft (and chaos) of writing — the sparks, the stumbles, and long middles.

-2. Idea-driven micro fiction born from real-world trends and and plausible what-ifs.
+2. Bonus material from my books and idea-driven micro fiction born from real-world trends and plausible what-ifs.

 3. First looks and early reads of new stories before they are public.